yargs/yargs/docs/api.md

 perhaps [implications failed](/docs/api.md#implies), the promise returned by `.then()` will be rejected.
 The error object contains the key `output`, which contains text that should be output to the user.

+As with `.parse()`, a context object may be provided.
+This is useful for passing state information to commands.
+See our [slack-bot example](https://github.com/yargs/pirate-joe) for a demonstration of where passing around `context` can be useful.

 .updateLocale(obj)
 ------------------